Traditional Custodians

 Management

 The Field of Mars is a Wildlife Refuge under the National Parks and Wildlife Act.
-To sustainably manage the reserve, dogs, horses, mountain and trail bikes are not permitted.
-Walking tracks and public toilets are also in place to minimise human impacts.
+To sustainably manage the reserve, dogs, horses, mountain bikes, and trail bikes are not permitted.
+Walking tracks and public toilets are also available to minimise human impacts.

 Control of foxes has occurred by baiting.
 This has led to the return of brush turkeys, long-nosed bandicoots and the occasional sightings of swamp wallabies.